KotaGnanesh/KotaGnanesh/README.md

 - 👋 Hi, I’m @KotaGnanesh
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning ML and Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects based on POWER BI
 - 📫 How to reach me gnaneshkota26@gmail.com
 - 😄 Pronouns: ...